 We love incorporating as many healthy, fresh ingredients into our meals as possible, which is why we love making recipes from scratch.
 We also don’t enjoy hovering over a hot stove for hours (who does?).
 Like you, we live busy lives and expect dinner on the table quickly.

-Fortunately, this easy meat sauce fits right into our busy schedules!
+Fortunately, this easy sauce fits right into our busy schedules!
 Homemade spaghetti sauce is easy to make and it can be made well in advance.
 For more traditional meat sauce, take a look at our Favorite Bolognese Recipe.

 We use this homemade sauce lots of ways!
 Here’s a list of our favorites: